falkoschumann/todos-javascript/README.md

   - When there are no todos, then only show new todo text field.
 - Select todos (id, title, completed)\*
   - When todos exist, then show number of active todos.
+  - When a todo is completed, then display title strikethrough.
   - When a filter set, then only active or completed todos will be displayed.

 ## Complete todo